ambanum/pariscall.international/README.md

 _Note_: The piece of script is used to correctly size the iframe height according to the size of its content, so that all its content is visible but it does not take up more space than necessary.

 [FRANÇAIS]
-## Comment intégrer des compteurs de supporters dans sa page
+## Comment intégrer les compteurs de signataires dans son site Web

 Copiez et collez le code suivant dans votre page HTML à l'endroit ou vous souhaitez avoir les compteurs :